Skip to main content

 The load math came back at 1.5 tons

-I ran the load calculation against the square footage and the building envelope.
-The result was 18,000 BTU, which is 1.5 tons.
-By Bay Area standards that reads small, and for this house it was the right answer.
+Our technician ran the load calculation against the square footage and building envelope.
+The result was 18,000 BTU (1.5 tons).
+By Bay Area standards that reads small; for this house it was the right answer.
 Drop a 3-ton in here and the compressor cycles its way to an early failure.

-For equipment I specified a Goodman 18,000 BTU high-efficiency heat pump paired with a matched indoor air handler carrying its factory R-410A charge.
-The outdoor condenser got sized to the calculated load, not a square-foot rule of thumb.
+The job called for a Goodman 18,000 BTU high-efficiency heat pump paired with a matched indoor air handler.
+The outdoor condenser was sized to the calculated load, not a square-foot rule of thumb.
 Controls run off a smart thermostat with heat-pump-aware staging.

 The duct seals decided whether it would hold

 New refrigerant linesets ran from the outdoor unit to the air handler.
-On the electrical side we added a disconnect, a whip, and a surge protector to the high-voltage feed.
+On the electrical side, a licensed electrician added a disconnect, a whip, and a surge protector to the high-voltage feed.

-Then there’s the part no photo captures.
 When we pulled the old air handler, the original seal-tape at the duct connections had already let go.
-Leave it in place and conditioned air bleeds straight into the attic, quietly draining the efficiency the customer just paid for.
-So we re-mastic-sealed every joint at the air handler during the swap.
-That step is what separates a right-sized system on paper from one that actually behaves like it on a hot afternoon.
+Leave those in place and conditioned air bleeds straight into the attic, quietly draining the efficiency the customer just paid for.
+We re-mastic-sealed every joint at the air handler during the swap.
+That step is what separates a right-sized system on paper from one that actually holds temperature on a hot afternoon.

 What the homeowner got out of it

 The house is quiet now.
 Temperatures stay flat through the day, and the bills track the real load instead of paying for capacity nobody asked for.
-Picture the alternative.
-A 3-ton would hit setpoint in eight minutes, shut off, drift, then fire again, repeating all day while the thermostat swings four to five degrees and the compressor eats the abuse.
-Right-sizing is what keeps that from ever starting.
+A 3-ton would have hit setpoint in eight minutes, shut off, drifted, and fired again all day, with the thermostat swinging four to five degrees and the compressor taking the abuse.

-Our install carries a 10-year parts and 10-year labor warranty, and the Goodman equipment has its own factory warranty on top of that.
+Our install carries a 10-year parts warranty plus a labor warranty (2 years standard, extended to 10 years with our maintenance plan), subject to your contract terms, with the Goodman factory warranty on top of that.

 FAQ